wintercg/proposal-cli-api/README.md

 ### Environment Variables

-Environment variables should be exposed as a exotic object with getters/setters/deleters as specified below.
-This behaves similar to `process.env`, but intentionally stricter.
+Environment variables should be exposed as a exotic object with getter/setter/deleter/etc as specified below.
+This behaves similar to `process.env`, but strictly specified.
+It is also similar to `localStorage` in some aspects (getter/setter/deleter/etc for named access of an external resource).

 > [!IMPORTANT]
 > This section is a draft of a **simplified** ES-like spec to detail the concept and is [under discussion](https://github.com/CanadaHonk/proposal-cli-api/issues/3).
 This should probably be moved to a separate spec file.